SedaQ/language-school/ls-spring-mvc/README.md

 ```

 ### Testing
 For testing purposes there were created 3 different users in memory via ls-spring-data module.
-Each role has some differences in web view For example only admin could delete course, only student could enroll to course etc.
+Each role has some differences in web view.
+For example only admin could delete course, only student could enroll to course etc.

 #### as admin: